 - Seats on the board are available to the following Officers:

 - Vacancies in the Board by resignation or death can be filled by a majority vote from the Board of Directors for the remaining portion of the term.

 - A majority of the Board of Directors shall constitute a quorum for the transaction of business.

-- Any board member can be removed from their position if it is in the interest of the Organization.
+- Any board member can be removed from his or her position if it is in the interest of the Organization.
 A majority vote at a general meeting in favor of dismissal is required to remove a board member from office.

-Article IV – Officers of the Board of Directors
+Article 4: Officers of the Board of Directors

 - The document “Officers of the Philadelphia Area Conservation Association” describes the roles of the officers in detail.